newicon/gaffer/README.md

 # gaffer
 a minimal [PSR](https://www.php-fig.org/psr/)/[composer](https://getcomposer.org/) based framework demo

+__IMPORTANT NOTE : batteries not included ... this is very much a work in progress ... use at your own discretion!__

 ## requirements
 - local webserver : apache2 (due to the current .htaccess requirement)
 - PHP 8.1 +